w3f/Grants-Program/applications/Tao-Blockchain.md

 To avoid bribing attacks, we enforce the Validator to lock collateral in the channel.
 The total amount of collateral is proportional to the value of the channel, meaning that if the committee size is large, then the collateral per Validator is small.
 Additionally, the committee is incentivized to actively participate in the channel with a small reward that each Warden gets when they acknowledge a state update of the channel.
 This reward is given with a unidirectional channel, which does not suffer from the problems the system solves.
 Moreover, the Validators that participate in the closing state of the channel get an additional reward; hence the Validators are incentivized to assist a party when closing in collaboration with the committee is necessary.

-#### Auditor Overview
+#### Audit Function Overview

-The auditor is designed to enable payment channels in a permissioned, regulated setting, for example, a centrally-banked cryptocurrency.
-In such a setting, an auditor (e.g., the IRS) will check all the transactions inside a channel as these transactions might be taxable or illegal.
-This is a real case as the scalability in payment channels comes from an ongoing relationship that models healthy B2B and B2C relationships usually taxed.
+The audit function is designed to enable payment channels in a permissioned, regulated setting, for example, a centrally-banked cryptocurrency.
+In such a setting, an auditor will check all the transactions inside a channel as these transactions might be taxable or illegal.
 In this setting, we assume that the auditor can punish the parties and the committee externally of the system; hence our goal is to enhance transparency even if misbehavior is detected retroactively.
 We ensure that
     (a) nothing happens without the committee's approval and (b) a sufficient audit trail is left on the chain to stop regulators from misbehaving.
 We resolve the first issue by disabling the parties' ability to close the channel without the committee's participation.
 For the second challenge, the parties generate a hash chain of (blinded) states and sequence numbers, and Validators always remember the head of the hash chain together with the last sequence number.
-To prevent the auditor from misbehaving, we force the auditor to post a "lawful access request" on-chain to convince the channel parties to initiate the closing of the channel for audit purposes and send the state history to the auditor.
+Finally, to prevent the auditor from misbehaving, we force the auditor to post a "lawful access request" on-chain to convince the channel parties to initiate the channel's closing for audit purposes and send the state history to the auditor.

 #### Protocol Goals

 To define the goals, we first need to define the necessary properties of channel construction.
-Intuitively, a channel should ensure similar properties with a blockchain system, i.e., a party cannot cheat another party out of its funds, and any party has the prerogative to spend its funds at any point in time eventually.
+Intuitively, a channel should ensure similar properties with a blockchain system, i.e., a party cannot cheat another party out of its funds, and any party has the prerogative to eventually spend its funds at any point in time.

-When applied to channels, the first property means that no party can cheat the channel funds of the counterparty and is encapsulated by Safety.
-The second property for a channel solution is captured by Liveness; it translates to any party having the prerogative to close the channel at any point in time eventually.
-We say that a channel is closed when the locked funds of the channel are spent on chain, while a channel update refers to the off-chain change of the channel’s state.
+When applied to channels, the first property means that no party can cheat the channel funds of the counterparty and is encapsulated by **Safety**.
+The second property for a channel solution is captured by **Liveness**; it translates to any party having the preference to close the channel at any point in time eventually.
+We say that a channel is completed when the locked funds of the channel are spent on chain, while a channel update refers to the off-chain change of the channel’s state.

-In addition, we define Privacy which is not guaranteed in many popular blockchains but constitutes an important practical concern for any functional monetary (cryptocurrency) system.
-Furthermore, we define another optional property, Auditability, which allows authorized external parties to audit the states of the channel, thus making the channel construction suitable for use on a regulated currency.
+In addition, we define **Privacy** which is not guaranteed in many popular blockchains but constitutes an essential practical concern for any functional monetary (cryptocurrency) system.
+Furthermore, we define another optional property, **Auditability**, which allows authorized external parties to audit the states of the channel, thus making the channel construction suitable for use on a regulated currency.
 First, we define some characterizations of the state of the channel, namely, validity and commitment.
 Later, we define the properties for the channel construction.
 Each state of the channel has a discrete sequence number that reflects the order of the state.
-We assume the initial state of the channel has sequence number 1 and every new state has a sequence number one higher than the previous state agreed by both parties.
+We assume the initial state of the channel has sequence number 1, and every new state has a sequence number one higher than the previous state agreed by both parties.
 We denote by si the state with sequence number i.

 **Definition 1**.
 A state of the channel, si  is valid if the following hold:
-    • Both parties of the channel have signed the state si.
+    *Both parties of the channel have signed the state si.
-    • The state si is the freshest state, i.e., no subsequent statesi+1 is valid.
+    *The state si is the freshest state, i.e., no subsequent statesi+1 is valid.
-    • The committee has not invalidated the state.
+    *The committee has not invalidated the state.
 The committee can invalidate the state si if the channel closes in the state si-1

 **Definition 2**.
 A state of the channel is committed if it was signed by at least 2f + 1 Validators or is valid and part of a block in the persistent part of the blockchain.